brunereduardo/TwitterDB_USP/README_en.md

 ### Licença

-<p>Este projeto está sob a licença MIT, para mais informações procurar pelo arquivo <a href = "https://github.com/brunereduardo/NextLevelWeek_2/blob/master/LICENSE">LICENSE</a></p>
+<p>This project is under the MIT license, for more information look for the file <a href = "https://github.com/brunereduardo/TwitterDB_USP/blob/main/LICENSE">LICENSE.</a></p>

 ### Autores
-Implementado e criado com ❤️ por [Bruner Eduardo Augusto Albrecht](https://github.com/brunereduardo) | [Felipe Oliveira](https://github.com/felipeoliveir4) 👋🏽
+Implemented  and built  with ❤️ by [Bruner Eduardo Augusto Albrecht](https://github.com/brunereduardo) | [Felipe Oliveira](https://github.com/felipeoliveir4) 👋🏽